Al Capone (film): Production

 Films based on the lives of real-life gangsters had been banned under the Production Code, but the ban was lifted in the late 1950s, leading to films such as Baby Face Nelson (1957).
 J. Edgar Hoover criticized the film and a proposed film about Pretty Boy Floyd was dropped.
 However, in 1957 Lindsley Parsons and John Burrows announced that they would produce a film about Al Capone for Allied Artists.
 Jack DeWitt was assigned to write the script, Malvin Wald and Henry Greenberg, who were known for writing true-life screenplays, also contributed to the script.

 Rod Steiger reportedly refused the producers' first offer to star in the film because he felt that the initial screenplay inappropriately romanticized Capone and criminality.
 He claimed to have declined the role three times.
 According to TCM, Steiger agreed to play the role only after the producers agreed to rewrite the script.
 He said: "This isn't just another crime drama aimed at the sensational market.
 I think it's a good social document.
 It shows how an unscrupulous man can prey on society."

 Fay Spain was cast following a strong performance in a television play.

 Filming began on September 16, 1958.

 Reception

 Critical

 In a contemporary review for The New York Times, critic Bosley Crowther commented that with so many old films about Capone, it was questionable whether a new one was needed, but that this film had the "modest justification" that "it has a strong documentary flavor and Rod Steiger is an odious skunk in the title role."

-Variety called the film "a tough, ruthless and generally unsentimental account" and "also a very well-made picture."
+Variety called the film "a tough, ruthless and generally unsentimental account" and "also a very well-made picture...
+Steiger gives perhaps the best performance of his film career, mostly free of obvious technique, getting inside the character both physically and emotionally."